Hojicha Powder

 Hojicha is typically made from Sencha, Bancha, or Kukicha leaves, though it’s most commonly sourced from the larger, more fibrous leaves of sun-grown Bancha or Kukicha.

-Hojicha FAQs
+Hojicha Powder FAQs

 • Both are healthy — it might just depend on what kind of “healthy” you’re after.